QC Articles About Coral Expeditions

 The height of the tourist season along the Great Barrier Reef is June to August after which the humidity begins to build and then the rains arrive in the peak of the summer between December and March.
 However, the heat is less uncomfortable when at sea and enjoying activities on and in the water.
 The other expeditions are geared to the best weather seasons.

 All cabins are outside with windows, except four D Deck cabins with portholes aboard CORAL EXPEDITIONS II.
 Beds are twins or doubles (junior kings on CORAL DISCOVERER).
+CORAL ADVENTURER has two suites and CORAL GEOGRAPHER has six suites.
+Many cabins have balconies.

 Seating is open for all meals.
 Breakfast (continental or cooked) and lunch (cold and hot dishes) are buffets while dinner is served from a menu.
 You partake of Australia’s bountiful fruits, vegetables, seafood and meats.
 Wines are from Australia and New Zealand.